 One of the biggest misconceptions in Freemasonry is the process to become a Freemason.
 For many years I believed that I needed to be asked by a Freemason to become a Freemason.
 Furthermore, to ask to become a Freemason would blackball you for life.
 This misunderstanding led to me losing 20 years of fraternal ties because I was afraid to ask the Masons I knew if I could be a Mason.

-1. You must ask a Master Mason for a petition to become a member of the fraternity. – A Master Mason cannot solicit membership to the fraternity.
-You must come on your own free will.
+1. You must ask a Master Mason for a petition to become a member of the fraternity. – A Master Mason should not solicit members to the fraternity however if he feels a man is worthy and deserving he can bring it up in conversation.
+Most importantly you must come on your own free will.
 A Master Mason cannot even ask loved ones, family members, or coworkers to join.
 There are some who are relaxing this guideline in recent years.
 However, you will never be recruited or pressured into petitioning.

-5. If elected to receive the degree, a date will be set for the first Freemason degree of Entered Apprentice.
+5. If elected to receive the degrees, a date will be set for the first Freemason Degree of Entered Apprentice.
 There are three Degrees in Freemasonry; Entered Apprentice, Fellowcraft, and Master Mason.
 Once you become a Master Mason you are at the “highest level” a Mason can obtain.
 There are other paths you can then take but I will save that for a different time.